CALCULATE YOUR SIP RETURNS

 To conduct technical analysis successfully, traders and investors must be familiar with several core concepts and tools.
 These include support and resistance levels, various types of charts like candlestick patterns, and trend lines.
 Understanding these elements is crucial for effective analysis and decision-making regarding the future price movements of stocks or market sectors.

-Having established a basic understanding of technical analysis, we can now explore the 6 technical analysis tools commonly used by traders and investors.
+Having established a basic understanding of technical analysis, explore the 6 technical analysis tools commonly used by traders and investors.

 1. Relative Strengths Index (RSI)

 The Relative Strength Index serves as an indicator to measure the velocity of price changes in stocks.
-It’s also useful for spotting potential reversals in price trends.
+It is also useful for spotting potential reversals in price trends.
 Typically, the RSI is calculated over a 14-day period.

 Here is the formula for the RSI: